 I’ve done my research and discovered several ingenious ways to handle this dilemma.
 I’ll share my 15 favorites below, plus some interesting information on caring for your cookware and how long (on average) you should keep it.
 You may be surprised!
 Let’s dig in!

 To save this article for future reference, feel free to PIN THIS IMAGE:

 This post contains affiliate links.
 I earn a commission from qualified purchases at no cost to you.
 See my Disclaimer for more information.

 1. Hang From The Ceiling

 Starting from the top (literally) and working our way down: hanging pots and pans from the ceiling is a brilliant way to use empty space, free up cabinets and drawers, and gain easy and instant access to your cookware when it’s time to get cookin’.

 And it adds a little “professional chef lives here” feeling to the kitchen!

 There are a few ways to tackle this solution.
-If you’re a DIY type, you can create a pretty, rustic ceiling pot rack in just 45 minutes in this video from Home Depot:
+If you’re a DIY type, you can create a pretty, rustic ceiling pot rack by following this project guide from Home Depot:

 If you’d rather purchase a ready-made rack, Amazon offers this really nice option: